EBay quarterly results top expectations

 Donahoe said these changes have paid off, declaring on a conference call with analysts on Wednesday that the Marketplaces business "has turned the corner."

-EBay said first-quarter gross merchandise volume on its U.S. Marketplace business was $6.37 billion (3.97 billion pounds), excluding vehicle sales.
+EBay said first-quarter gross merchandise volume on its U.S. Marketplace business was $6.37 billion, excluding vehicle sales.
 That was up 13 percent from a year earlier.
 Doug Anmuth, an analyst at J.P.
 Morgan, had expected $6.13 billion.

 EBay's online marketplace added 2 million active users during the first quarter, the most in three years, Donahoe noted.